 High level sitemaps can be used to review a site's IA, illustrate a new proposed structure and of course document a site redesign.
 This example is from the Axa Wealth site redesign project.

 I have generated interactive prototypes using Axure for both desktop and mobile projects which have been used by the team and in usability testing.
+This poster was used to illustrates the clickable areas and possible journeys of the prototype.

 User profiles, whether generated from primary research or composed by educated guesses, are a useful reminder of priorities in the design process.
 This example was one of three personas for a financial services project where I analysed the data patterns from individual user interviews (Visual design credit to graphic designer).